If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is Comity?

-Comity is defined in law as the practice between various political entities and it involves mutually recognizing legislative, judicial and executive acts.
+Comity is when governments, nations, or political entities mutually recognize legislative, judicial, and executive acts of the other.
 Comity is derived from the Latin term comitas.

 Academic Research on Comity

 - Comity in international law, Paul, J. R. (1991).
 Harv.
 Int'l.
 LJ, 32, 1.
 This paper describes how comity works in international law and also how it is a significant foundation in US foreign relations law.

 - Against Comity, Weinberg, L. (1991).
 Geo.
 LJ, 80, 53.
 This article presents an argument that courts should be aware of supposed ideals like comity, which is a defense that can defeat meritorious claims for speculative reasons.

 - The comity doctrine, Yntema, H. E. (1966).
 Mich.
 L. Rev., 65, 9.
 This paper proposes a sketch of the background to restore the meaning and consider the appropriateness at the current time of the basic principle of the doctrine of comity.